foodlz/laravel-firebase-auth/README.md

     {
         // Do something with the request

-        //Retrieve Firebase uid from IdToken
+        //Retrieve Firebase uid from IdToken via our custom auth guard
         $user = $guard->user();
         echo $user->getAuthIdentifier();
     }